Pharmaceutical Affairs Act

 Article 49

-Pharmaceutical dealers shall not purchase or sell drugs or medical devices of unknown sources or from dealers not holding pharmaceutical dealer permit licenses.
+Pharmaceutical firms shall not purchase or sell drugs or medical devices from unknown sources or from firms not holding pharmaceutical firm business permits.

 Article 50

-Drugs requiring prescription of a physician shall not be dispensed or supplied in the absence of such prescription, except under any of the following circumstances:
+Drugs requiring the prescription of a physician shall not be dispensed or supplied in the absence of such prescription except under any of the following circumstances:

-1. In which drugs are wholesaled or sold between pharmaceutical dealers in the same business;
+1. In which drugs are wholesaled or sold between pharmaceutical firms in the same business;

-2. In which drugs are purchased by hospitals, clinics, organizations, medical care institutions of schools or laboratories, and academic research institutions; or
+2. In which drugs are purchased by hospitals, clinics, medical care institutions of agencies, organizations and schools, or laboratories, and academic research institutions; or

 3. In which drugs are dispensed in accordance with the formula set forth in the Chinese Pharmacopoeia and the official National Formularies.

-Drugs requiring the prescription of physicians set forth in the preceding Paragraph shall be designated separately with reference to the Chinese medicines and western medicines by the central competent health authority.
+Drugs requiring the prescription of physicians set forth in the preceding paragraph shall be designated separately with reference to Chinese medicines and western pharmaceuticals by the central competent health authority.

 Article 51